ankeetmaini/blog/dsa/simplify-paths.md

 - split the input path by `/`
 - for each path segment
     - if it's `.` then ignore
-    - if it's `..` then drop the last item in the array as we want to land to the parent directory
+    - if it's `..` then drop the last item in the array as we want to land in the parent directory
     - if it's empty - ignore

 ### code